How to install a Cloud MQTT Broker on a VPS (Virtual Private Server)

 Optional: Test locally the Mosquitto Broker

 You can also install the mosquitto client if you wish.
-This can be useful for testing the MQTT broker on the server itself (Raspberry Pi).
+This can be useful for testing the MQTT broker on the server itself.

 - Enter the commands: